c0deur/Structured-dotmil-domains/README.md

 https://twitter.com/_Psycho_Mantis (this repository was previously based on the fork of the researcher's project - https://github.com/Alyssa-o-Herrera/Mil-Domains)

-# Make The Dod Security Great Again!
+# Make The DoD Security Great Again!